Pump Switching and Control

 Table of Contents

-The switching configuration and control strategy of network pumps determines supply reliability and energy efficiency of a thermal network.
-Parallel configurations are suited for networks with high flow rates and flat characteristic curves, while series configurations are advantageous for high delivery heads with low flow rates.
-Network-based differential pressure control at the worst point — rather than at the pump itself — minimises pump electricity consumption and ensures that the required minimum differential pressure of typically 0.4—1.0 bar is available at every transfer station.
+The switching configuration and control strategy of network pumps determine the supply reliability and energy efficiency of a thermal network.
+Parallel configurations suit networks with high flow rates and flat characteristic curves, while series configurations are advantageous for high delivery heads at low flow rates.
+Placing the differential pressure control at the worst point in the network, rather than at the pump itself, minimises pump electricity consumption and ensures that the required minimum differential pressure of typically 0.4—1.0 bar reaches every transfer station.

 Parallel and series configuration of pumps with resulting characteristic curves